mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 <small markdown="1">[An interesting observation to be made here is that
-if we expect `generatedMappings` to be almost always sorted after parsing (the mappings file used for `source-maps` benchmark actually has this property) then it would more efficient to simply check whether `generatedMappings` is sorted before trying to sort it.]</small>
+if we expect `generatedMappings` to be almost always sorted after parsing (the mappings file used for `source-map` benchmark actually has this property) then it would more efficient to simply check whether `generatedMappings` is sorted before trying to sort it.]</small>